cartaorobbin/pyramid-mcp/planning/README.md

 Use `general.md` for:

+- ✅ Tasks currently being worked on
+- ✅ Active development in progress
+- ✅ Immediate priority work
+- ✅ No more than 1-3 active task groups

+Use `backlog.md` for:

-- ✅ Quick fixes and small improvements
+- ✅ Planned future features
-- ✅ Infrastructure and tooling updates
+- ✅ TODO tasks not yet started
-- ✅ Documentation-only changes
+- ✅ Prioritized development pipeline
-- ✅ Project-wide refactors
+- ✅ Feature requirements and planning

 ## File Naming Conventions